Reuben-Brewer/ForceTorqueReaderOmegaDFGRS5_ReubenPython3Class/InstallFiles_and_SupportDocuments/README_ForceTorqueReaderOmegaDFGRS5_ReubenPython3Class.txt

 Note for ExcelPlot_CSVdataLogger_ReubenPython3Code__ForceTorqueReaderOmegaDFGRS5_MultipleSensors:

-1. This file is currently configured for 1 sensors, plotting only their sum.
-These details can be changed in the function "CreateExcelChart".
+1. This file is currently configured for 1 sensor, plotting only their sum.

 ###########################